Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 Whether you want an RPG dialogue box with portraits, visual novel busts, a chat box format, comic book speech bubbles, subtitles, voice only, or maybe your very own custom style: display dialogues any way you like!

 Portraits are versatile too: display the standard static images, or use animated portraits with Sprite2D/3D or AnimatedSprite2D/3D nodes.
-Or playback video portraits, with a VideoStreamPlayer node!
+Or play video portraits with a VideoStreamPlayer node!

 And nothing is stopping you from displaying a live close-up of an animated character in the portrait box if you’re crafty.